Risclover/blog/posts/first-post.md

 title: Cloning Reddit's Live Chat Feature
 subtitle: Using WebSockets to create Reddit's live messaging feature.
 date: 06/30/23
-preview: In today's fast-paced online community landscape, real-time interaction has become the lifeblood of user engagement.
-As the creator and developer of Ribbit, a comprehensive and pixel-perfect replica of Reddit, I knew that the app couldn't be complete until I had at least captured the captivating experience of live communication offered by the popular platform.
-My long-standing ambition of integrating a live chat feature within Ribbit finally came to fruition just last week, and I am excited to break down and discuss this process in detail.
-Join me as we take a deep dive into the code that powers Ribbit's live chat feature and discuss the project in its entirety, from the initial planning stages all the way to its completion.
+preview: Join me as we take a deep dive into the code that powers Ribbit's live chat feature and discuss the project in its entirety, from the initial planning stages all the way to its completion.
 category: Tutorial
 toc: Tech Stack and Tools/Initial Planning and Research
 slug: first-post
 ---

+## Introduction

 In this post, I go over the process of replicating Reddit's live chat feature from initial research all the way to completion.
 I recently managed to build this for my pixel-perfect Reddit clone, Ribbit, and wanted to document the process for anyone who might find it useful.